 Dr. John Pitts talks about a common ankle ligament tear, what treatment options are available, and what to do if you would like to seek help for you ankle pain Transcript Hi, everybody.
 This is Dr. John Pitts from Centeno-Schultz Clinic.
 Today, I like to talk about a torn ankle ligament.
 So what is a … Continued

 Dr. Schultz gives a tutorial on the ligaments of the ankle – what they are, what they support, and why you should care.
 Transcript Hi everybody, this Dr. Schultz, thanks for checking in.
 Today, we’re going to be reviewing the ligaments of the ankle.
-This is really important, and I just want to … Continued
+This is really important, and I just want to take a … Continued

 Ligaments are the thick connective bands of connective tissue that connect one bone to bone.
 There are three important ankle ligaments on the outside of the ankle that provide stabilize the joint.
 Brostrom ankle surgery is a reconstruction of one or more lateral ankle ligaments.
 Dr. Schultz discusses the risks and rehabilitation of Brostrom ankle surgery and a new treatment that is an effective alternative to lateral ankle sugery.